 The following Trail Inventory and Analysis was performed as part of ORDA's and Gore Mountain's ongoing efforts to update and maintain the calculated ski trail mileage that currently exists on the mountain.
+The inventory examines only existing and previously approved trails, and does not contemplate potential future trail improvements.
+Potential future trail improvements are evaluated in the 2018 UMP proper, using this inventory as a baseline.

-The last update was performed in 2005 and since that time improved technology and high definition aerial photography has been made readily available.
+The last update to the ongoing trail inventory was performed in 2005 and since that time improved technology and high definition aerial photography has been made readily available.
 This provides the opportunity for a more detailed refinement of the trail mileage calculations that were presented in previous Unit Management Plans (UMP's).
 A similar update is being performed for Whiteface Mountain and it is anticipated the same update will be performed for Belleayre Mountain when that UMP is next amended.